ClusterHQ/flocker/docs/indepth/installation.rst

 Post installation configuration for Fedora 20 and CentOS 7
 ----------------------------------------------------------

-First disable SELINUX.
+First disable SELinux.

 .. task:: disable_selinux
    :prompt: [root@node]#

-.. note:: Flocker does not currently set the necessary SELINUX context types on the filesystem mountpoints that it creates on nodes.
+.. note:: Flocker does not currently set the necessary SELinux context types on the filesystem mount points that it creates on nodes.
           This prevents Docker containers accessing those filesystems as volumes.
           A future version of Flocker may provide a different integration strategy.
           See https://clusterhq.atlassian.net/browse/FLOC-619.